+61 2 8936 0778

 - 1986 - BA (hons.)
 Drawing and Painting, 1st Class, Edinburgh, Edinburgh College of Art

 Paul received a Masters degree and a PhD in Critical Theory from the University of Nottingham, the first in Europe to establish a dedicated centre for critical theory.
-He has written extensively about contemporary art in and from the PRC with particular reference to the concerns of critical theory.
-He has impacted significantly for more than a decade on the development of a critically-informed Contemporary Chinese Art Studies, both internationally and across greater China.
-His book-length publications include Contemporary Chinese Art: A Critical History (Reaktion 2014), which received ‘publication of the year’ at the Awards of Art China (2015).
-His most recent monograph, Contemporary Chinese Art, Aesthetic Modernity and Zhang Peili: Towards a Critical Contemporaneity (Bloomsbury 2019) has been described as ‘a landmark work’ and ‘essential reading’.
-He is currently co-editing the collection, Visualising China's Borders in the 21st Century (Leuven University Press), an output of an AHRC (UK) funded research project of which Paul was a named investigator and the first book-length publication to address the subject, and is co-authoring a book, Dis-/Continuing Traditions: Critical Interventions with Confucian Aesthetics by Chinese Artists - with Dr Lynne Howarth-Gladston, in addition to co-organising an online international symposium, Rethinking the Curation of Chinese Contemporary Art: toward "post-West" art worlds, political economies, spatial practices and historiographies, which will be staged in conjunction with the School of Art History and Archeology, University of Maryland, University Park MA (April 2021).
+He has written extensively about contemporary art with particular reference to the concerns of critical theory and has impacted significantly for more than a decade on the development of a critically-informed Chinese Contemporary Art Studies, within and outside greater China.
+His book-length publications include Contemporary Chinese Art: A Critical History (Reaktion 2014), which received "publication of the year" at the Awards of Art China (2015).
+His most recent monograph, Contemporary Chinese Art, Aesthetic Modernity and Zhang Peili: Towards a Critical Contemporaneity (Bloomsbury 2019) has been described as "a landmark work" and "essential reading".
+He is currently co-editing the collection, Visualising Chinese Borders in the 21st Century (Leuven University Press), an output of an AHRC (UK) funded research project of which Paul was a named investigator and the first book-length publication to address the subject.
+He is also co-authoring a book, Dis-/Continuing Traditions: Critical Interventions with Confucian Aesthetics by Chinese Women Artists, with Dr Lynne Howarth-Gladston, in addition to co-organising an online international symposium, Rethinking the Curation of Chinese Contemporary Art: toward "post-West" art worlds, political economies, spatial practices and historiographies, which will be staged in conjunction with the School of Art History and Archeology, University of Maryland, University Park MA (April 2021).

-Essays by Paul have been published in numerous exhibition catalogues, including in support of exhibitions at the Hayward Gallery-South Bank Centre, London; Powerhouse Museum, Shanghai; Galerie Jaeger-Bucher, Paris; Fundación Francisco Godia, Barcelona; Flowers Gallery, London; Long Museum, Chongqing; Broad art Museum, Michigan; Arriata Beer Gallery, Berlin; Aroundspace Gallery, Shanghai; and Vanguard Gallery, Shanghai.
-A scholarly essay by Paul Gladston and Lynne Howarth-Gladston will be republished in a catalogue accompanying an exhibition of the work of the artist Fu Xiaotong at Chambers Fine Art, New York and Beijing in 2020/2021.
+Essays and scholarly captions by Paul have been published in numerous exhibition catalogues, including in support of exhibitions at the Hayward Gallery-South Bank Centre, London; Powerhouse Museum, Shanghai; Galerie Jaeger-Bucher, Paris; Fundación Francisco Godia, Barcelona; Flowers Gallery, London; Long Museum, Chongqing; Broad art Museum, Michigan; Arriata Beer Gallery, Berlin; Aroundspace Gallery, Shanghai; and Vanguard Gallery, Shanghai.
+A scholarly essay by Paul Gladston and Lynne Howarth-Gladston will be republished in a catalogue accompanying an exhibition of the work of the artist Fu Xiaotong at Chambers Fine Art, New York and Beijing (2021).

-Paul was 'Author of the Month' (January 2013) at the Zentrum für Kunst and Medientechnologie Karlsruhe (ZKM) website: ‘(Re-) Constructing Contemporary Chinese Art: Towards a Polylogue between International and Chinese Theoretical Paradigms’.
-Other authors of the month include the internationally renowned scholars, Prof James Elkins (Chicago) and Prof Terry Smith (Chicago).
-The invitation to contribute came as a result of Paul's work as an academic adviser to the internationally-acclaimed exhibition, 'Art of Change: New Directions from China'.
+Paul was "Author of the Month" (January 2013) at the Zentrum für Kunst and Medientechnologie Karlsruhe (ZKM) website: "(Re-) Constructing Contemporary Chinese Art: Towards a Polylogue between International and Chinese Theoretical Paradigms".
+Other ZKM authors of the month include the internationally renowned scholars, Prof James Elkins (Chicago) and Prof Terry Smith (Chicago).
+The invitation to contribute came as a result of Paul's work as an academic adviser to "Art of Change: New Directions from China".

-He was co-curator - with Dr Lynne Howarth-Gladston - of the ground-breaking exhibition, 'New China/New Art: Contemporary Video from Shanghai and Hangzhou' which was staged at the Djanogly Gallery, University of Nottingham (4 September–1 November 2015).
-Lynne and Paul are currently co-curating two exhibitions: "Dis-/Continuing Traditions: Contemporary Video and Sound Art from China", Salamanca Art Centre, Hobart, Tasmania (19 February-7 March 2021); and "Dis-/Continuing Traditions: Contemporary Art from China' to be staged at the Australian Centre for Photography, Sydney in 2021.
+He was co-curator - with Dr Lynne Howarth-Gladston - of the ground-breaking exhibition, "New China/New Art: Contemporary Video from Shanghai and Hangzhou", Djanogly Gallery, University of Nottingham (2015).
+Lynne and Paul are currently co-curating two exhibitions: "Dis-/Continuing Traditions: Contemporary Video and Sound Art from China", Salamanca Art Centre, Hobart, Tasmania (19 February-7 March 2021); and "Dis-/Continuing Traditions: Contemporary Art from China", Australian Centre for Photography, Sydney (April-May 2021).